some-gh-user/infra-test/.github/scripts/readme.md

 First:

-- fill the right values in `.github/scripts/constants.mjs`
+- fill the right values in `.github/scripts/params.mjs`
+- add `canary.json` to gitignore
+- add `NPM_TOKEN` to secrets
 - enable PR creation for Actions
   - go to https://github.com/organizations/YOUR_ORG/settings/actions and check Allow GitHub Actions to create and approve pull requests
   - then go to https://github.com/YOUR_ORG/YOUR_REPO/settings/actions and check the box that previously was grayed out